oddworx/monorepo/README.md

 1. You are developing a new contract that will interact with Oddworx contracts.

-If you want to deploy a contract that interacts with Oddworx contracts, you should use the flattened contracts inside the `contracts/contracts` directory,
+If you want to deploy a contract that interacts with Oddworx contracts, you should use the flattened contracts inside the `contracts/src` directory,

-2. You are developing something that will use the Oddworx subgraph.
+2. You are developing something that will use the Oddworx subgraph or want to contribute to the subgraph.

 To make development easier, you can spin up a local chain and local subgraph with all Oddworx contracts setup by cloning this repo and running `yarn start`.